Skip to Content

-The MergeLoom worker runs the actual AI coding execution path: checkout, context assembly, model execution, validation, repair attempts, and branch push.
+The Self Hosted MergeLoom worker runs the AI coding execution path inside your environment: checkout, context assembly, model execution, validation, repair attempts, and branch push.

 For first-run testing, Docker Compose is the recommended path.
 Use Helm when you are ready to run the worker in Kubernetes.